City Heights, San Diego: Price Charities redevelopment & outcomes

 In the mid-1990s, businessman and philanthropist Sol Price led and financed a redevelopment plan to create a multi-block "urban village," of which a new San Diego Police substation was to be the cornerstone.
 An economic development non-profit (Mid-City Development Corp.) and area homeowners had proposed building the new substation in 1993, however, the city was unable or unwilling to put up the $3 million needed to build the station.
 With Price's funding, the station opened in 1996.

 By 2000, Price had spent $70 million on the redevelopment of City Heights through his "urban village" model.
 This redevelopment format, which evolved from the Mid-City Communities Plan, became officially codified into the "City of Villages" plan adopted by the City of San Diego in the 2002 General Plan, which continues to guide the city's urban policy.

 The late 1990s and early 2000s saw redevelopment in City Heights continue, as new public facilities — including schools, a library, and a community center — opened around the newly developed center, through public-private partnerships.
 The additional public services and new commercial center were well received by residents.
 The Price-backed housing developments have received criticism for mainly serving moderate-income people, however, and the general sense of experimentation led some to dub the area "Guinea Pig Heights."

 Since the 1990s, the demographics of the neighborhood have been changing.
 More middle- and upper-class Hispanic and Asian residents have moved to City Heights, while the number of Black residents, particularly those who are low-income, has decreased sharply.
 Rents and property prices have increased, sometimes by double or triple.
 The area has still been considered cheaper than other central San Diego areas which have undergone or are undergoing gentrification.
 It remains home to many refugees and immigrants from Latin America, Africa, Southeast Asia, Western Asia and North Africa.

 According to 2017 reports, City Heights has lower rates of violent crime and property crime than nearby North Park and Hillcrest, as well as Downtown Gaslamp, and East Village.

 San Diego Magazine named City Heights as one of the best places to live in San Diego in 2015.
 That year, the San Diego Indiefest music festival took place in City Heights' Urban Village.
-Recent developments have included an alternative fuel station, a new retail complex with some mixed-use developments, several expanded schools, and new parks.

 By 2019, the area had been designated as an "Economic Opportunity Zone," which qualifies investors for tax breaks and other forms of corporate welfare, a policy which may accelerate the displacement of low-income residents.
 Gentrification in North Park has been trickling up University Avenue towards City Heights, with new events and businesses drawing higher-income residents, many of whom are middle- and upper-class Hispanic professionals, to the area.